Briefcases don’t just hold your files and documents; they show your style.

 A well-chosen briefcase can bring a look together and do so while being one of the most useful accessories in a guy’s arsenal.
 In this guide, we’ll help you find a practical and stylish briefcase through our in-depth reviews.

-Beyond the reviews, we will also cover all they key considerations you should be mindful when selecting a briefcase – this includes important features like material, capacity, style, weight, and more.
+Beyond the reviews, we will also cover all the key considerations you should be mindful of when selecting a briefcase – this includes important features like material, capacity, style, weight, and more.

 Filson’s description that this is “a briefcase you can pass on to the next generation” is not an exaggeration; this is a top-quality bag.
 Its leather is fully waterproof, and the briefcase features a flap that covers its brass zipper to fully protect your electronics and files inside.